 Propagation, production, and cultivation: At the USDA Seed Extractory in Bend, Oregon, B. pleniradiata seed lots are processed using a Westrup Model LA-H laboratory brush machine, with a #10 mantel, set at medium speed (Barner 2009).
 Seeds are then air-screened using an office Clipper with a 1/16 round top screen and a 30 × 30 wire bottom screen, set at medium speed (Barner 2009).
 After cleaning, seeds were stored at 0.5° – 3.3°C. Baileya species germinate easily, which is likely due to their lack of dormancy and affinity for disturbed habitat.
 In a USFS germination study of Chihuahua Desert species, B. multiradiata germinated well (>50%) under all treatments but had the highest germination percentages when provided a 3-week warm-moist (30°C) pretreatment (Pendleton and Pendleton 2014).
 Salvage of adult B. multiradiata resulted in 38% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 30% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: Baileya species readily recolonize disturbances such as those created by wildfire (Abella 2009) and dirt roads (Walker and Powell 1999), contributing to their high performance as restoration species.
-B. multiradiata re-seeds prolifically and can be a major contributor to seedling abundance on recovering burned areas (Scoles-Sciulla et al. 2011).
+Baileya multiradiata re-seeds prolifically and can be a major contributor to seedling abundance on recovering burned areas (Scoles-Sciulla et al. 2011).
 There is some concern that Baileya used in restoration can preclude other species (Walker and Powell 1999).
 It would be useful to follow some established stands in restoration areas and observe the fates of such areas.

 Bouteloua spp.
 Lag.
 (Graminaceae)